Tips to help you keep up with bills, avoid late fees, spot bogus charges, track spending, log card rewards and spend money right.

 Alternate hack: Use one credit card for all your out-of-pocket spending.
 (But only if you sub it out for available cash and pay the full balance.
-Interest rates are on the rise, so make sure to never carry a balance.)
+Interest rates have consistently been on the rise lately, so make sure to never carry a balance.)

 With a card, “every expenditure is shown and can be categorized,” says Jill Gianola, a certified financial planner and owner of Gianola Financial Planning.